Swiss Civilian Service

+Conscripts found to be sufficiently unfit for regular military service, but not for exemption, take part in civil protection, where they may be called on to assist the police, fire or health departments, as well as natural disaster relief and crowd control during demonstrations or events with large attendance.
+Each day served will reduce their exemption tax by 4 percent.

+Women are also allowed to serve in the civilian service or in the armed forces.
+Women serve voluntarily.

 In 2005, the Swiss Federal Assembly began to discuss if the "state of conscience hearings" should be abolished and if the willingness to serve a longer time (see below) should be the only criterion, citing the large administrative costs for judging the cases of just a few thousand applicants per year.
 The high rate of young people opting to serve in the alternative service has also created organizational problems.
 On the other hand, the civilian service option under the Vision 95 reform package has increased the rate of approval of the public, particularly the young segment of the population, for the existence of the Swiss armed forces.